 About the program

 As well as exploring new and familiar mathematical concepts and techniques in unprecedented depth for the purpose of achieving the individual project’s research goals, the vacation scholars gain workforce experience and have the chance to meet, socialise and make friends with students of similar interests.
-This will be facilitated by various social activities such as lunches, talks, workshops and discussion rounds as well as the final poster presentation in mid February in which all Vacation Scholars present their work.
+This will be facilitated by various social activities such as lunches, talks, workshops and discussion rounds, as well as the final poster presentation in mid-February in which all Vacation Scholars present their work.
 There is even the chance to win a $200 prize for the best poster presentation.

 The program is particularly aimed at students, either advanced second years or current third years, who are seriously considering one of the masters programs offered by the School of Mathematics and Statistics.